MPs call for sanctions over British man detained in Dubai for 17 years

-The group of 15 parliamentarians, led by Sir Iain Duncan Smith, said the case of Ryan Cornelius was a “flagrant example of arbitrary detention and abuse of power” as they asked David Lammy to publicly call for his release.
+A group of 15 parliamentarians, led by Sir Iain Duncan Smith, said the case of Ryan Cornelius was a “flagrant example of arbitrary detention and abuse of power”.

-Mr Cornelius, now 71, was detained for 10 years in 2008 as part of a bank fraud case, and the detention was extended by 20 years in 2018.

 A UN working group has found he is subject to arbitrary detention and last week the European Parliament passed a resolution condemning his detention in “inhumane conditions” and calling for his “immediate and unconditional release”.